jenarolopez/us-country-city-state/README.md

 ﻿# us-country-city-state
-This is a list of city and states in the US
+This is a json list of city and states in the US